paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-079-correction-of-military-records.md

 #### Effective Date
 Section effective Jan.
 1, 1959, see section 2 of Pub.
 L. 85–857, set out as a note preceding Part I of Title 38, Veterans’ Benefits.

-#### Confidential Review of Characterization of Terms of Discharge of Members of the Armed Forces who are Victims of Sexual Offenses
+#### Confidential Review of Characterization of Terms of Discharge of Members of the Armed Forces Who Are Victims of Sexual Offenses
 Pub.
 L. 113–291, div.
 A, title V, § 547, Dec.
 19, 2014, 128 Stat.
 3375, provided that: “(a) Confidential Review Process Through Boards for Correction of Military Records.—The Secretaries of the military departments shall each establish a confidential process, utilizing boards for the correction of military records of the military department concerned, by which an individual who was the victim of a sex-related offense during service in the Armed Forces may challenge the terms or characterization of the discharge or separation of the individual from the Armed Forces on the grounds that the terms or characterization were adversely affected by the individual being the victim of such an offense. “(b) Consideration of Individual Experiences in Connection With Offenses.—In deciding whether to modify the terms or characterization of the discharge or separation from the Armed Forces of an individual described in subsection (a), the Secretary of the military department concerned shall instruct boards for the correction of military records—“(1) to give due consideration to the psychological and physical aspects of the individual’s experience in connection with the sex-related offense; and “(2) to determine what bearing such experience may have had on the circumstances surrounding the individual’s discharge or separation from the Armed Forces. “(c) Preservation of Confidentiality.—Documents considered and decisions rendered pursuant to the process required by subsection (a) shall not be made available to the public, except with the consent of the individual concerned. “(d) Sex-related Offense Defined.—In this section, the term ‘sex-related offense’ means any of the following:“(1) Rape or sexual assault under subsection (a) or (b) of [section 920 of title 10](./chapter-047-uniform-code-of-military-justice.md#section-920), United States Code (article 120 of the Uniform Code of Military Justice). “(2) Forcible sodomy under section 925 of such title (article 125 of the Uniform Code of Military Justice). “(3) An attempt to commit an offense specified in paragraph (1) or (2) as punishable under section 880 of such title (article 80 of the Uniform Code of Military Justice).”